Arteriolosclerosis: Hyaline arteriolosclerosis

-It is associated with aging, hypertension, diabetes mellitus and may be seen in response to certain drugs (calcineurin inhibitors).
+It is associated with aging, hypertension, diabetes mellitus, dementia, and may be seen in response to certain drugs (calcineurin inhibitors).

 It is often seen in the context of kidney pathology.
 In hypertension only the afferent arteriole is affected, while in diabetes mellitus, both the afferent and efferent arteriole are affected.
+It is also seen in retina and brain, where retinal infarcts and small brain infarcts, or lacunes can occur.